Garrett Temple

-Garrett Bartholomew Temple (born May 8, 1986) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
-He played college basketball for the LSU Tigers.
+Garrett Bartholomew Temple (born May 8, 1986) is an American professional basketball coach and former player who currently serves as an assistant coach for the Dallas Mavericks of the National Basketball Association (NBA).
+He played college basketball for the LSU Tigers before playing professionally for 12 different teams across 17 seasons in the NBA.

 High school career

 Temple attended LSU Laboratory School in Baton Rouge, Louisiana.
 As a senior, he averaged 13.9 points, 7.4 rebounds and 5.5 assists in leading University High to the 2004 Class 2A state championship.

 At University High, Temple also competed in track and field, where he was a long jump and triple jump specialist.

 College career

 After redshirting the 2004–05 season at Louisiana State University to work on his game, Temple earned a reputation as a defensive stopper as a freshman in 2005–06.
 In 36 games (35 starts), he averaged 5.1 points, 2.6 rebounds, 2.8 assists and 1.1 steals in 33.3 minutes per game.

 In his sophomore season, he finished the year with 138 assists and 83 turnovers, a 1.7 assist-to-turnover ratio, which was 10th best in the SEC.
 In May 2007, he was part of the Reach USA Tour of China, an all-star team of players that went 6–2 against two Chinese league teams.
 In 32 games (all starts), he averaged 8.6 points, 3.7 rebounds, 4.3 assists and 1.6 steals per game.

 In his junior season, he played a team-high 1,066 minutes and ranked 11th in the league in assist average.
 In 31 games, he averaged 6.4 points, 4.2 rebounds, 3.6 assists and 1.3 steals per game.

 In his senior season, he became LSU's all-time leader in minutes played (4,432), breaking a record set by Howard Carter in 1983.
 He earned All-SEC Defensive team honors, as well as being named to the coaches' All-SEC second team.
 In 35 games, he averaged 7.1 points, 4.5 rebounds, 3.8 assists and 1.7 steals per game.